tuantranO4/tuantranO4/README.md

 -->
 Currently a BsC student, hopefully I can be a tech engineer, preferably video games engineer, passionate with customize workspace, clean code and dark theme 🌌.

 Favorite programming language: C# and Java.
-Still young, more to come and more to learn!

 I wanted to be an astrophysicist or a meteorologist but life forced me here, who knows (ツ).